Canon 450D vs Olympus E-M10 III

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 450D and Olympus OM-D E-M10 Mark III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The E-M10 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the 450D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 450D was succeeded by the Canon 500D.
+Both the 450D and the E-M10 III have been discontinued, but can regularly be found used on eBay.
+The 450D was replaced by the Canon 500D, while the E-M10 III was followed by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 450D or the Olympus E-M10 III – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.